nodezoo-labs/nodezoo-coveralls/README.md

 all available variable names.

 #### COVERALLS_HOST
-  - The host to listen on in isolated mode.
+  - The host to listen on in isolated mode or the host to be published in the Mesh network.
-  - Defaults to `localhost`.
+  - Defaults to `localhost` in isolated mode and to `127.0.0.1` in a Mesh network.

 #### COVERALLS_PORT
   - The port to listen on in isolated mode.